-Mobile Ad-hoc Network (MANET) is the network where mobile nodes can communicate with one another without communication infrastructure such as base station or access point [1].
-When mobile nodes want to communicate with one another in the environments such as battle field and public vehicles (e.g. airplane, bus and boat) where may be separated from the Internet, they need to construct a temporary and infrastructureless network.
-Recently, according as the necessity of MANET increases, ad-hoc routing protocols for multi-hop MANET have been being developed by IETF Manet working group [2].
-Ad-hoc multicast routing protocols as well as ad-hoc unicast routing protocols have been being developed and implemented to provide mobile users in MANET with multicast service such as video conferencing and computer-supported collaborative work (CSCW).
-With this trend, IPv6 that has many convenient functions including stateless address autoconfiguration [3,4] and multicast address allocation [5,6] has become mature and been being deployed in the whole world.
-The users in MANET will be able to communicate more easily through the IPv6 zeroconfiguration that provides easy configuration [7,8].
+Mobile Ad-hoc Network (MANET) is the network where mobile nodes can communicate with one another without communication infrastructure such as base station or access point.
+Recently, according as the necessity of MANET increases, ad-hoc routing protocols for multi-hop MANET have been being developed by IETF Manet working group [1].
+With this trend, IPv6 that has many convenient functions including stateless address autoconfiguration [2] and multicast address allocation [3] has become mature and been being deployed in the whole world.
+The users in MANET will be able to communicate more easily through the IPv6 zero-configuration that provides easy configuration [3, 6].
 Accordingly, if we adopt IPv6 as the network protocol of MANET, we will create a number of useful services for MANET.

 DNS is one of the most popular applications in the Internet.
 It provides the name-to-address resolution among nodes in the Internet.
 DNS must be a necessity of MANET but the current DNS is inappropriate to MANET that has dynamic topology because the current DNS works on the basis of dedicated and fixed name servers.
-So Link-Local Multicast Name Resolution (LLMNR) has been suggested for name service in MANET [9].

 In this paper, we propose an architecture of name service system which can provide mobile nodes in IPv6 mobile ad-hoc network with the name-to-address resolution and autoconfiguration technology for easy configuration related to name service including the generation of unique domain name of mobile node and generation of zone file for name service.
-We also suggest service discovery performed through the name service system of this paper and DNS service resource record (SRV) [10].
-This service discovery mechanism provides ad-hoc user with the information of a service name with the specified transport protocol (TCP or UDP) that is needed for the connection to the service in MANET [8].
+We also suggest service discovery performed through the name service system of this paper and DNS service resource record (SRV) [5].
 This paper is organized as follows; Sect.
 2 presents related work.
 In Sect.
-3, we explain the architecture of the suggested name service system, Ad-hoc Name Service System for IPv6 MANET (ANS), operation of ANS System, and name service in ANS.
+3, we explain the architecture of the suggested name service system, Ad-hoc Name Service System for IPv6 MANET (ANS), operation of ANS System, and name service through ANS.
 In Sect.
 4, we show the result of name resolution through ANS in MANET testbed.
 Finally, in Sect.
 5, we conclude this paper and present future work.